dignio/smsframework-clickatell/README.rst

 ------------------------

-To start getting status reports from Clickatell, edit the HTTP API in the admin panel and click on “Enable your app to receive message delivery notifications”.
+To start getting status reports from Clickatell, edit the HTTP API in the admin panel and click on "Enable your app to receive message delivery notifications".
 In the field, put the receiver URL.

--  Status receiver only supports “HTTP Get” and “HTTP Post” methods.
+-  Status receiver only supports "HTTP Get" and "HTTP Post" methods.
--  “basic HTTP Authentication” is not supported
+-  "basic HTTP Authentication" is not supported

 Status Receiver URL: ``<provider-name>/status``